CopilotKit/demo-campaign-manager/README.md

 ### 4. Use the Copilot

-Create a new campaign, or edit an existing campaign, and use the Copilot assitant to configure the form without requiring domain knowledge.
+Create a new campaign, or edit an existing campaign, and use the Copilot assistant to configure the form without requiring domain knowledge.

 ## Zoom in on the CopilotKit code